Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 Both translationally non-equivariant architectures (\ST{} and \FLAT{}) are trained with and without data augmentation.
-The training data is augmented by randomly shifting the input data by an amount of pixels that is determined by the symmetry properties of the respective architecture. \ST{} architectures contain at most two spatial pooling layers with a \mbox{$2 \times 2$} kernel and a stride of~$2$, as is shown in table~\ref{tab:Regression:optuna_search_space_non-equiv_GP}.
-Therefore, they still incorporate translational equivariance under shifts of multiples of~$4$ (see section~\ref{sec:SymmetryProperties}); and the data can be augmented by shifts of~$[0,3]$ in both directions. \FLAT{} architectures, however, do not incorporate translational equivariance under any shifts of the input, thus the data has to be augmented by shifts determined by the lattice size, i.e.~by~$[0,59]$ in the time direction and by~$[0,3]$ in the space direction.
+The training data are augmented by randomly shifting the input data by a number of pixels that is determined by the symmetry properties of the respective architecture. \ST{} architectures contain at most two spatial pooling layers with a \mbox{$2 \times 2$} kernel and a stride of~$2$, as is shown in table~\ref{tab:Regression:optuna_search_space_non-equiv_GP}.
+Therefore, they still incorporate translational equivariance under shifts of multiples of~$4$ (see section~\ref{sec:SymmetryProperties}); and the data can be augmented by shifts of~$[0,3]$ in both directions. \FLAT{} architectures, however, do not incorporate translational equivariance under any shifts of the input; thus, the data have to be augmented by shifts determined by the lattice size, i.e.~by~$[0,59]$ in the time direction and by~$[0,3]$ in the space direction.

 The testing can be divided into two parts.
 As a first step, each architecture is evaluated on the same lattice size as it has been trained on, for various values of~$\mu$.
 This checks whether networks of a given architecture are able to generalize to values of~$\mu$ that are not represented in the training set.
 Then, the generalization ability to other lattice sizes is investigated.
-This second step can only be done with architecture types \EQ{} and \ST{} because \FLAT{} architectures require a fixed input size.
+This second step can be done only with architecture types \EQ{} and \ST{} because \FLAT{} architectures require a fixed input size.

 The test set on the~\mbox{$60 \times 4$} lattice contains samples that have been generated with various values of~$\mu$, most of which have not been used for the training and validation sets.
 This test set contains $4000$~lattice configurations pertaining to each~\mbox{$\mu \in [0.91, 1.05]$}, with steps of \mbox{$\Delta \mu = 0.005$}, where only the last value~$\mu = 1.05$ has been used for training and validation.
 This amounts to~\mbox{$1.16 \times 10^5$} testing samples in total.